 This operating system wasn’t exactly designed from the ground up.
-It’s a Gnome-based system, including most of the standard Ubuntu apps (Firefox, Open Office, F-Spot, etc.) What makes this setup different is the compatibility with computer hardware, and a GUI tailor-made to take advantage of the limited real estate laptop screens feature.
+It’s a Gnome-based system, including most of the standard Ubuntu apps (Firefox, Open Office, F-Spot, etc.) that makes this setup different is the compatibility with computer hardware.
+The GUI tailor-made to take advantage of the limited real estate laptop screens feature.

 Fedora is the second most popular Linux-based operating system as of early 2010, behind Ubuntu.
 Fedora is an RPM-based, general purpose operating system built on top of the Linux kernel, developed by the community-supported Fedora Project and sponsored by Red Hat.

 Fedora has a comparatively short life cycle: version X is maintained until one month after version X+2 is released.
-With 6 months between releases, the maintenance period is about 13 months for each version.
+With six months between releases, the maintenance period is about 13 months for each release.
 Fedora because it had fairly good support for PowerPC when he used that processor architecture.
-He became accustomed to the operating system and continues to use it
+He became accustomed to the operating system and continued to use it

 Kubuntu is an official derivative of the Ubuntu operating system using the KDE graphical environment instead of GNOME.
 It is part of the Ubuntu project and uses the same underlying system.
 It is possible to run both the KDE desktop (Kubuntu-desktop) as well as the Gnome desktop (Ubuntu-desktop) interchangeably on the same machine.

-The Kubuntu desktop is supporting to full customization Originally designed to ease transition for users from other operating systems (such as Microsoft Windows) by allowing a similar desktop layout, the KDE 4 Plasma Desktop incorporates widget-centric modularity that allows the user to incorporate function similar to all other operating systems.
+The Kubuntu desktop is supporting to full customization Originally designed to ease transition for users from other operating systems (such as Microsoft Windows) by allowing a similar desktop layout, and the KDE 4 Plasma Desktop incorporates widget-centric modularity that allows the user to incorporate function similar to all other operating systems.

 It is also creating new functionality not found in other operating system desktops.
 3-D effects are available in the standard KDE4 installation.